yxuco/ethdecoder/views/README.md

 ## ERC20 Token Views

-The design doc [erc20.json](./erc20.json) defines 3 views for any standard [ERC20 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/):
+The design doc [erc20.json](./erc20.json) defines 2 views for any standard [ERC20 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/):

-* `token-transfer-count` shows the number of transfers of a specified ERC20 token during a time period, i.e., it is counted by a hierarchical key dimension of `[ token, year, month, date, hour, minute ]`.
-The aggregation granularity can be specified by the option of `group_level`.
+* `transfer-by-date` shows the number of transfers and the amount of transferred tokens of a specified ERC20 token during a time period, i.e., it is counted by a hierarchical key dimension of `[ token, year, month, date, hour, minute ]`.
+The aggregation granularity can be specified by `group_level`.
-* `token-transfer-amount` shows the amount of tokens of a specified type transferred during a time period, i.e., it is summed by a hierarchical key dimension of `[ token, year, month, date, hour, minute ]`.
-The aggregation granularity can be specified by the option of `group_level`.
 Note that the unit of the amount depends on the `decimals` attribute of a token definition, which is usually `18` that means a unit of 10<sup>-18</sup>.
-* `transfer-by-account` shows the total amount of tokens of a specified type transferred between 2 accounts, i.e., it is summed by a hierarchical key dimension of `[ token, from, to ]`.
+* `transfer-by-account` shows the total amount of tokens of a specified type transferred between 2 accounts, i.e., it is summed by a key of `[ token, from, to ]`.

 ## Uniswap Sample View